Sumo: Etymology

-Sumō is also a general term for wrestling in Japanese.
+is also a general term for wrestling in Japanese.
 For example, 'arm sumō' (腕相撲, udezumō) means 'arm wrestling', and 'finger sumō' (指相撲, yubizumō) means 'finger wrestling'.
 The professional sumo observed by the Japan Sumo Association is called (大相撲, ōzumō), or 'grand sumo'.

 History

 Antiquity (pre-1185)

 Japanese figure group entitled The Wrestlers' or 'Kawatso Saburo Overcoming Matano Goro'.
 The sculpture depicts Kawatso Saburo wrestling with Matano Goro during a famous sumo match of AD 1176.
 The pair are shown in the hold 'kawazu-gake' named after Saburo, the victor.
 This item is possibly a miniature example of Iki-ningyō (living dolls), the Japanese tradition of making life-sized life-like dolls which were popular in misemono (exhibitions) during the Edo period of Japan and showed dramatic historical scenes.

 Prehistoric wall paintings indicate that sumo originated from an agricultural ritual dance performed in prayer for a good harvest.
-The first mention of sumo can be found in a Kojiki manuscript dating back to 712, which describes how possession of the Japanese islands was decided in a wrestling match between the kami known as Takemikazuchi and Takeminakata.
+The first mention of sumo can be found in a manuscript dating back to 712, which describes how possession of the Japanese islands was decided in a wrestling match between the known as Takemikazuchi and Takeminakata.

 Takemikazuchi was a god of thunder, swordsmanship, and conquest, created from the blood that was shed when Izanagi slew the fire-demon Kagu-tsuchi.
 Takeminakata was a god of water, wind, agriculture and hunting, and a distant descendant of the storm-god Susanoo.
 When Takemikazuchi sought to conquer the land of Izumo, Takeminakata challenged him in hand-to-hand combat.
 In their melee, Takemikazuchi grappled Takeminakata's arm and crushed it "like a reed", defeating Takeminakata and claiming Izumo.